Love on Fire part 1

 The man in the navy suit turns around to see who made the comment and I am awe struck when I see his face.
 The best I can say is “pure eye candy.”

 “I’m waiting for my change,” he says over his shoulder.

 I’m praying he doesn’t think it was me who just yelled out a moment ago.
 I survey the line and the only other woman in the line is the elderly woman in the house dress.
 I’m busted.

 He walks toward me and stops just as he gets to the door and smiles showing me his pearly whites.
-I can’t decided if I should apologize.
-The decision is made for me when he says, “I hope I didn’t make you late for work.”
+I can’t decided if I should apologize or not.
+The decision was made for me when he said, “I hope I didn’t make you late for work.”